openaps/docs/docs/Setup/rpi.md

 * Raspberry Pi 2 CanaKit
 * Console cable, ethernet cable, or Windows/Linux PC that can write ext4 filesystems

-<a id="download-install-jessie"></a>
 ## Download and Install Raspbian Jessie

 Note: If you ordered the recommended CanaKit, your SD card will already come imaged.
-However, if you don't already know whether it's Raspbian 8 Jessie or newer ([see below](#verify-version)), just treat it as a blank SD card and download and install the latest versian of Raspbian (currently version 8.0, codename Jessie).
+However, if you don't already know whether it's Raspbian 8 Jessie or newer ([see below](#verify-your-raspian-version)), just treat it as a blank SD card and download and install the latest versian of Raspbian (currently version 8.0, codename Jessie).

 ### Download Raspbian
 Raspbian is the recommended operating system for OpenAPS.
 Download the latest version (Jessie September 2015 or newer) of Raspbian [here](http://downloads.raspberrypi.org/raspbian_latest).